fballiano/p4a/contribs/tinyfck/plugins/cleanup/readme.txt

-This is a experimental plugin and the contents of this plugin will be moved into the TinyMCE code ones it's stable enough.
+Dummy plugin since cleanup is now moved into core.